Winter Trail Riding In The Southern Tier

 Fat bikes are an awesome way to keep your bike mojo flowing during the winter months.
 In addition to a few layers of extra clothes, our local fat bike riders should arm themselves with information before setting out.
 Guidelines and best practices for access, safety and sharing the trail can be found here.

 Know where to ride this winter!
 Some of the best places, like Winona State Forest in northern NY, offer miles of groomed trails open to fat bikes.
-Locally, volunteers at Shindagin Hollow and Morgan Hill state forests have been doing a great job grooming winter trail loops.
-Our neighbors to the north are doing a great job grooming trails at Green Lakes State Park and Split Rock.
+Locally, volunteers at Shindagin Hollow and Morgan Hill state forests continue to do a fantastic job grooming winter trail loops.
+Our neighbors to the north groom trails at Green Lakes State Park and Split Rock To our east, Pharsalia Woods State Forest has trail grooming for fatbikes too.
 Finger Lakes National Forest has quite a few miles of trails and frozen dirt roads open to bikes all winter.
 And many local rail-trails and dirt roads can add some variety to your winter biking.

 Winter rides in our region, and local winter trail conditions, are often announced on our Cycle-CNY email list…subscribe by sending an email to firstname.lastname@example.org.